-The carrying values of cash, accounts receivable, and accounts payable and accrued liabilities approximate their fair value due to the relatively short periods to maturity of these items or because they are receivable or payable on demand.
+The carrying values of financial assets and financial liabilities approximate their fair value due to the relatively short periods to maturity of these items or because they are receivable or payable on demand.

 The carrying value of long-term debt approximates its fair value as the terms and conditions of the borrowing arrangements are comparable to current market terms and conditions for similar items.